MendDemoOrga/AutoPrompt/README.md

 **Auto Prompt is a prompt optimization framework designed to enhance and perfect your prompts for real-world use cases.******

 The framework automatically generates high-quality, detailed prompts tailored to user intentions.
 It employs a refinement (calibration) process, where it iteratively builds a dataset of challenging edge cases and optimizes the prompt accordingly.
-This approach not only reduces manual effort in prompt engineering but also effectively addresses common issues such as prompt [sensitivity](https://arxiv.org/abs/2307.09009) and inherent prompt [ambiguity](https://arxiv.org/abs/2311.04205) issues.
+This approach not only reduces manual effort in prompt engineering but also effectively addresses common issues such as prompt [sensitivity](https://arxiv.org/abs/2307.09009) and inherent prompt [ambiguity](https://arxiv.org/abs/2311.04205) issues.aiaiaiaai

 **Our mission:** Empower users to produce high-quality robust prompts using the power of large language models (LLMs).